 • Season: Add salt and freshly cracked black pepper to taste.

-• Storage.
-Store dressing in an airtight container or mason jar with a tightly sealed lid.
-It will keep in the refrigerator for up to 1 week.
+To store leftover dressing, place dressing in an airtight container or mason jar and store in the refrigerator for up to 1 week.

 Four bowls filled with Kale Caesar Salad (kale, Romaine lettuce, cherry tomatoes and croutons)